 - Opportunities to attend workshops and compare practices with other institutions

-- Ability to apply for funding opportunities and to advertise their departments and announcements
+- Ability to apply for funding opportunities

 - Participation in NCWIT marketing and branding campaigns